zacstewart/zacstewart.github.io/README.md

 data = data.reindex(numpy.random.permutation(data.index))
 ```

-As you can see, increasing the size of our training set is just a matter of
+As you can see, increasing the size of the training set is just a matter of
 dumping a collection of emails into a directory and then adding it to `SOURCES`
 with an applicable class.
 The last thing we do is use DataFrame's `reindex` to
-shuffle our whole dataset.
+shuffle the whole dataset.
 Otherwise, we'd have contiguous blocks of examples
 from each source.
-This is important for validating our results later.
+This is important for validating prediction accuracy later.

 Now that the data is in a usable format, let's talk about how to turn raw email
 text into useful features.